Micrometastasis: Detection of micrometastatic cells

 The major concern with micrometastases is that the only way to determine if they are present in distant tissue is to remove cells from where they are located and look at slices of the tissue under the microscope.
 The typical biopsy procedure involves hematoxylin and eosin (H&E) staining of specific markers that correspond to the particular tumor type.
 Although surgeons are able to remove parts of a single lymph node from the body to screen, it is impossible to remove every lymph node and other organs (lungs, liver, bones, etc.) to look for spread.
 Doctors must assume that the tumor cells have likely spread to other regions of the body if micrometastases are present in one of the lymph nodes.
 The presence or absence of micrometastases is crucial in choosing the right treatment option for cancer patients.

 The detection of micrometastases in the sentinel lymph nodes (SLN) is the primary indicator of its spread to the regional lymph nodes, bone marrow, peripheral blood and ultimately to distant metastatic sites, since they are the first of the nodes that cancer would travel to.
-This concept pertains to melanoma, breast cancer, and other solid tumors, including colorectal, gastroesophageal, lung, head and neck, vulvar, and penile cancers.
-Therefore, the presence of these cells in the SLN can make help predictions regarding the patient’s diagnosis and prognosis.
-For example, it has been found that the prognosis of women who have micrometastases to the sentinel lymph node have a poorer prognosis than women who do not have any evidence of tumor in these lymph nodes.
+This concept applies to melanoma, breast cancer, and other solid tumors, including colorectal, esophageal, stomach, lung, head and neck, vulvar, and penile cancers.
+Therefore, the presence of these cells in the SLN can help make predictions regarding the patient’s diagnosis and prognosis.
+For example, it has been found that the prognosis of women who have micrometastases to the sentinel lymph node is poorer than that of women who do not have any evidence of tumor in these lymph nodes.
 The same applies to patients with melanoma and the other solid tumor cancers.

 Before the micrometastases colonize at a distant site, the tumor cells can be found in the bone marrow or peripheral blood.
 Tumor cells found in the bone marrow are known as disseminated tumor cells (DTCs), and those found in the peripheral blood are known as circulating tumor cells (CTCs).
 These cells have successfully left the primary tumor microenvironment and the SNLs, and are able to survive in a non-native environment, which makes them more aggressive.